kmkr/angular-ws/presentation/presentation.md

 2. Use `ng-submit` on the <form> element
 3. Use `<button type="submit">My button</button>`
 4. Extend `GuestbookService` with a method `create(guestbook)` that accepts a guestbook as input and sends data.
 See "Create" in README.md for details.
-5. You can choose whether to use mock data or a backend.
+5. You can choose whether to use mock data or the dropwizard backend.
 URI is POST: '/guestbook'
 6. Update guestbook array in controller on success

 Didn't finish task 2?
 Run: